Four women making a dance move

 • Promote human rights and fundamental freedoms

-The ninth session of the Conference of Parties to the Convention on the Protection and Promotion of the Diversity of Cultural Expressions will be held at UNESCO Headquarters in Paris from 6 to 8 June 2023 to examine the state of the implementation of the Convention worldwide and the major challenges facing the cultural and creative sectors in the post COVID-19 pandemic context.
+The tenth session of the Conference of Parties to the Convention on the Protection and Promotion of the Diversity of Cultural Expressions (Paris, 18-20 June 2025) commemorates the 20th anniversary of the Convention.
+The event is to review progress, assess implementation of the International Fund for Cultural Diversity, and discuss various recommendations.

 Development assistance devoted to culture and recreation is on the decline and although the flow of cultural goods and services globally continues to rise, there has been very little progress in addressing the vast disparity between developed and developing countries.
 Very strong inequalities also persist in the cultural and creative sectors, like those faced by many women.